-The bison may now be visible to the public.
+The public is welcome to view the bison.
 However, due to the vast size of the pasture system and the rolling topography, spotting bison depends where they choose to spend their time.
 Visitors may or may not see the animals on any given day because of the herd’s location.
+Binoculars are recommended.

 Visitors are encouraged to begin their visit to Midewin at the Welcome Center located between Wilmington and Elwood along State Route 53.
 The Welcome Center is open 8 a.m. to 4:30 p.m., Monday-Friday.

 The Iron Bridge Trailhead is the main access point to the bison area.
 A self-guided trail leads visitors to the bison pasture fence line, where you might see bison grazing.
 Be aware that depending on your route, you may have to hike, bike, or ride your horse 1-2 miles in an effort to view the bison.

 Organized groups or families may also borrow one of Midewin’s “bison boxes” full of educational materials.
 The box also includes Midewin artifacts, pictures and information suitable for teachers or youth leaders to conduct a self-led educational hike on the Prairie.
 The boxes are available at the Welcome Center during business hours (except federal holidays).